27 New Online Shopping Statistics for 2024

 How much revenue does online shopping generate?
 What percentage of the population is part of the ecommerce ecosystem?
 These statistics show how vast the online shopping market is.

-76% of US adults shop online (NPR)
+Around 3 in 4 US adults shop online (NPR)

 Just over three-quarters of American adults are online shoppers according to a poll by NPR and Marist.
 25% shop online at least once per month, 16% at least once per week, and just 2% shop online every day.